PhysCorp/AutomatedRadioStation/README.md

 # How does it work?
 This software is built with Python in Visual Studio Code.
 The program scrapes a YouTube playlist according to the weekday and time using a headless version of Firefox through selenium.
 The program then plays the videos in a random order, taking care to not repeat any.
 Between songs, the announcer occasionally talks about the weather, time, the current playlist info, or a PSA.
 The program connects to several APIs to administer content, such as Openweathermap for weather info and Google Cloud Text to Speech for their high quality Wavenet voices.
 Additionally, users can view the current song and playlist info, as well as suggest a YouTube link to their favorite song, through the included web dashboard!
+You can even run multiple instances of this software with different configurations simultaneously!

 # Requirements:
 This program requires that you have the following installed, as well as all the dependencies listed in requirements.txt: